c-sanders/ScaleAndSetSize/README.md

 > "/home/foo/.gimp-2.8/plug-ins/basic_plugin.py";

+and that this file's permission bits are set to 755.

 As can be seen from this source code, the Plugin itself is rather simple.
 It is composed of a single function called "displayMessage", which is registered with
 GIMP by way of a function which is called "register".
 The "register" function itself is imported from GIMP by way of the;